matheuspassini/Tech-Company-Big-Data/jobs/README.md

 # Jobs Directory

 This directory contains all Spark applications for the data pipeline.
-All jobs are designed to run in **cluster mode** with YARN for distributed processing.
+All jobs are designed to run in **cluster mode** with YARN for distributed processing and use shared utilities for consistent operations.

 ## Structure